Yamaai-no-Yado KIYASUYA

 Effective for minor cuts due to the bactericidal effect of salt

-The sustained warmth contributes to balancing the autonomic nervous system
+Sustained warmth helps balance the autonomic nervous system

 Non-dissociated components Graphs